 In any case, whether the respondent corrects any information or simply confirms that all is correct, new variables are created to hold the "corrected and chronologically sorted" pregnancy history data, or "CCSD" as the variable labels will indicate.
 These CCSD variables are passed forward to all later sections of the interview and are used in subsequent routing and consistency checks.
-The pregnancy order variable (PREGORDR) and recode for birth order (BIRTHORD) on the public use file are both based on CCSD data.
+The pregnancy order variable (PREGORDR) and recode for birth order (BIRTHORD) on the public-use file are both based on CCSD data.

-The original variables as initially reported by the respondent and the CCSD computed variables, which generally end in "s," are included on the public use file.
+The original variables as initially reported by the respondent and the CCSD computed variables, which generally end in "\s," are included on the public-use file.
 For the vast majority of pregnancies reported by NSFG respondents, the CCSD variables are identical to the originally reported variables because no correction was needed.

 The table below provides a crosswalk of the original variables, the CCSD variables, and the corresponding recodes on the pregnancy or respondent file.
 All of the CCSD variables listed are defined in Flow Check B-42d (see CAPI Reference Questionnaire, Female Section B for details).
 The Flow Checks (FC) where the other computed variables are defined is listed in the table.
 As indicated throughout this User's Guide, it is best to use the official recodes when available, as they have had missing values imputed in a well-documented and consistent manner and will allow you to match your figures to published statistics.
 See Appendix 3a (female respondent) or 3b (pregnancy) recode specifications for further details.
+Also, the original century month dates for pregnancy conception and ending are available only through the NCHS RDC.

-File Short Description Originally Reported Variable Corrected and Chronologically Sorted Data (CCSD) Recode Resp Number of pregnancies BB-1 NUMPREGS npregs_s PREGNUM Resp Number of liveborn babies numbabes (FC B-1) nbabes_s PARITY Preg Outcome of pregnancy prgoutcome (FC B-42a) outcom_s OUTCOME Preg End date of pregnancy cmprgend (FC B-42a) cmendp_s DATEND Preg Start date of pregnancy cmprgbeg (FC B-42a) cmpbeg_s DATECON Preg Number of babies born alive from this pregnancy bornaliv (FC B-10) nbrnlv_s n/a Preg Gestational length in weeks wksgest (FC B-13) n/a PRGLNGTH
+File Short Description Originally Reported Variable Corrected and Chronologically Sorted Data (CCSD) Recode Resp Number of pregnancies BB-1 NUMPREGS npregs_s PREGNUM Resp Number of liveborn babies numbabes (FC B-1) nbabes_s PARITY Preg Outcome of pregnancy prgoutcome (FC B-42a) outcom_s OUTCOME Preg End date (year) of pregnancy cmprgend (FC B-42a) cmendp_s DATEND Preg Start date (year) of pregnancy cmprgbeg (FC B-42a) cmpbeg_s DATECON Preg Number of babies born alive from this pregnancy bornaliv (FC B-10) nbrnlv_s n/a Preg Gestational length in weeks wksgest (FC B-13) n/a PRGLNGTH